jthornber/thin-provisioning-tools/README.md

 > cargo install --path .

-The above will install for you, but you wont get the man pages.
+The above will install for you, but you wont get the man pages, and you wont get symlinks from the usual command names to pdata_tools (eg, thin_check -> pdata_tools).

 Quick examples